scripting/opml.org/opmlValidator/worknotes.md

+#### 6/8/24; 10:14:10 AM by DW

+When I moved it to an HTTPS server, I didn't update the includes to also use HTTPS.

 #### 4/15/24; 10:35:05 AM by DW

 We were flagging legal uses of & and < as errors.
 No longer doing that.